AngelinoPalce/iOS13-Quizzler-App/README.md

 - The Use of Mutating Functions/Immutability

 Our Mission
 - We will create what was instructed to us.
-This App is like a True or False Question.
-The app is about creating your own adventure and choose how you want the story goes.
-The App will story depending on what the user chooses.
+This App is like a Fun Fact Questionnaire in which you answer about some Random Fun Facts.

 This project is coming from the App Brewery's Complete App Development Bootcamp.